Danke (song): Theme

 Danke is in six stanzas of four lines each, three of them beginning with "Danke", continued by specific things for which to be grateful.
 Towards the end is the addressee of the thanks named as "mein Herr" ("my Lord"), thanked then for the ability to say thanks.
 The listing of the varied items for which to be grateful is rhetorically an "enumeratio“, showing at the same time a catalogue of things, and the virtuosity of the author to assemble the catalogue.

 Reception

 When first released, the song was met with protest, with some protesters calling it "Negermusik" (negro music) and "Gotteslästerung" (blasphemy); a critic in the weekly Die Zeit wrote of two sins, "eine gegen die Musik und eine gegen die Religion!" (one against music and one against religion).
 Sales for the single rose to 700,000 by the late 1960s.
 The song has been translated into more than 25 languages.
 It has even been performed by groups and singers who are not affiliated with churches, such as Die Ärzte, Normahl and Mickie Krause.
+In 1964, Petula Clark recorded the English rendition Thank you, which was released as a single in the UK.

 "Danke für diesen guten Morgen" has been included in the hymnal Evangelisches Gesangbuch as EG 334.
 "Danke" has been called the best-known German sacred song, according to Jörg Döring who analyzed its rhetoric.